todb/warinpieces/text/README.md

 Of course, the transliteration to a machine-readable, sentence-by-sentence annotation is an ongoing effort.
 Pull requests accepted, but I'm not yet sure how I will verify new text without human verification.
 I know for a fact (through direct experimentation) that OpenAI's ChatGPT implementation produces at least one error per page, due to LLM architecture reasons.

 I will probably need to combine OCR with some regexes or some similiar hack to get error-free text.
+Experiment next with [spaCy](https://en.wikipedia.org/wiki/SpaCy).